 Expired baking powder or baking soda could also be making your biscuits flat.
 Sometimes those boxes get pushed to the back of the cabinet and we forget how long they’ve been there.

 To test your baking powder, simply put a teaspoon or so in some hot or boiling water.
 If the mixture energetically bubbles, it’s still good.
 If there is no reaction or if the baking powder just fizzles, it’s time to throw it out!

 You can do the same experiment with baking soda, just use vinegar instead of water!

 I hope your family loves these cheesy drop biscuits!
 If you make it, be sure to take a picture and tag me on Instagram with @ashcroftfamilytable and use the hashtag #ashcroftfamilytable!

 And if you’d like to get a 4-week meal plan featuring my recipes, just enter your email in the form above and you’ll get it straight to your inbox!

 - 1 cup shredded cheddar cheese

-- In a large bowl, combine the first 4 ingredients then add the cheeses.
+- In a large bowl, combine the flour, baking powder, salt, and baking soda then add the cheeses.

 - In a separate small bowl, combine the buttermilk and oil.
 Stir into dry ingredients just until moistened.